MichaIng/DietPi-Docs/docs/software/media.md

     Simply select the `Update DB` button from the settings menu in ympd.

+=== "Configuration"

+    Additional to the ympd configuration via the web interface the underlying MPD can be configured via the file

+    ```
+    /etc/mpd.conf
+    ```

+    See also the [MPD user's manual](https://mpd.readthedocs.io/en/stable/user.html#configuration) for details.
+    The MPD configuration might be used e.g. to set a different music library directory like a USB disk or an NFS mounted share.

+    For changes to take effect, the service needs to be restarted:

+    ```sh
+    systemctl restart mpd
+    ```

 === "DietPi-JustBoom control panel"

     - Tweak audio options on the fly with the panel.